What is Academic Program Review?

 STEP II.
 Evaluation of Program & SLOAC Data

-Sample statement for this section: During the 2012-2013 academic year, the X program assessed student learning outcomes in half of the discipline courses offered within the program, courses 100, 115, 130 and 140.
-In addition to assessing course SLOs, we also assessed the “teamwork” program learning outcome (PLO): upon completing the program, students will be able to work collaboratively with peers to problem solve and communicate viable solutions.
+Sample statement for this section: During the 2015-2016 academic year, the X program will assess the following discipline courses: 100, 115, 130, and 240.
+In addition to assessing course SLOs, we will assess the “Teamwork” program learning outcome: Upon completing the program, students will be able to work collaboratively with peers to problem solve and communicate viable solutions.

 For the instructions on running the TracDat reports, proceed to the PRP Planning Reports.